8 Billion People On Earth – 12 On The Moon And 1 Passport

 Seven Billion People On Earth – Twelve On The Moon And One Passport

-Selected alongside Neil Armstrong and Jim Lovell with NASA’s second group of astronauts in 1962, Young flew two Gemini missions, two Apollo missions, and two space shuttle missions.
-He was one of only three astronauts to launch to the moon twice and was the ninth person to step foot on the lunar surface.
-In total, Young logged 34 days, 19 hours, and 39 minutes flying in space, including 20 hours and 14 minutes walking on the moon.
-“I’ve been very lucky, I think,” Young said in a NASA interview in 2004 when he retired from the space agency after 42 years.
+Chosen in 1962 alongside Neil Armstrong and Jim Lovell as part of NASA’s second astronaut group, John Young flew two missions each on Gemini, Apollo, and the space shuttle.
+He was one of only three astronauts to journey to the moon twice, becoming the ninth person to walk on its surface.
+In total, Young spent 34 days, 19 hours, and 39 minutes in space, including 20 hours and 14 minutes on lunar walks.
+Reflecting on his career when he retired in 2004 after 42 years with NASA, Young said, “I’ve been very lucky, I think.”

 John Watts Young was born on Sept.
 24, 1930, in San Francisco, Calif.
 When he was 18 months old, Young’s parents moved, first to Georgia and then Orlando, Florida, where he attended elementary and high school.
 Young earned his bachelor of science degree in aeronautical engineering from the Georgia Institute of Technology in 1952.
 After graduation, he entered the U.S. Navy, serving on the destroyer USS Laws in the Korean War and then entering flight training before being assigned to a fighter squadron for four years.